nesi/hpc-intro/_episodes/064-parallel.md

 Distributed-Memory multiproccessing predates shared-memory multiproccessing, and is more common with classical high performance applications (older computers had one CPU per node).

 Number of tasks to use is specified by the Slurm option `--ntasks`, because the number of tasks ending up on one node is variable you should use `--mem-per-cpu` rather than `--mem` to ensure each task has enough.

-Tasks cannot share cores, this means in most circumstances leaving `--cpus-per-task` unspecified will get you `2`.

 Using a combination of Shared and Distributed memory is called _Hybrid Parallel_.